ivan-guerra/programmador.com/content/posts/cosmo.md

 Writing your own OS, even a primitive one, is a daunting task.
 Thankfully, there are communities and plenty of resources out there to help get the job done.
-I've managed to learn quite a bit about toolchains, the x86 architecture, assembly, and more.
-I recommend anyone thinking about starting an OS development project dive in.
+Working a project like Cosmo teaches you about toolchains, the x86 architecture, assembly, and more.
+Highly recommend anyone thinking about starting an OS development project dive in.
 Even if you don't hit your mark, you'll pick up some useful knowledge along the way.
 Just be wary that an OS project takes patience and time!

-You can find the complete project source with build instructions, usage, etc. on my GitHub page under [cosmo][20].
+The complete project source with build instructions, usage, etc. is available on GitHub under [cosmo][20].

 [1]: https://wiki.osdev.org/Expanded_Main_Page
 [2]: https://littleosbook.github.io/